Statistically Robust Neural Network Classification: INTRODUCTION

-Unlike worst-case robustness approaches, our SRR framework naturally applies at a network-wide level due to the law of total expectation.
-We demonstrate that the SRR can differ significantly from both the corresponding natural (i.e.,~non-robust) and adversarial (i.e.,~worst-case) risks, and as such provides a unique metric for both training and testing networks that helps ensure robustness to probabilistic input perturbations.
-We provide theoretical and empirical evidence that the SRR has superior generalization performance to the corresponding adversarial risk, particularly in high-dimensions, with bounds on the generalization error respectively scaling as $O(\log(d))$ and $O(\sqrt{d})$ in the size of the network.
+Our contributions are as follows.
+Firstly, we provide theoretical and empirical results showing that SRRs have superior generalization performance to their corresponding adversarial risks, particularly in high-dimensions, with bounds on the generalization error respectively scaling as $O(\log(d))$ and $O(\sqrt{d})$ in the size of the network.
 This suggests that it may be possible to obtain statistically robust networks in a wide range of applications where adversarial robustness is still elusive or inappropriate.
+Further, we show that the SRR admits efficient estimation and training schemes which incur no extra computational cost over standard training.
+Indeed, training to a SRR requires only a noising of the inputs passed to the network, such that it encompasses, motivates, and formalizes many commonly-used heuristics.

+We justify the practical utility of our statistical robustness metric with a number of novel insights.
+Firstly, we demonstrate that SRRs can differ significantly from both their corresponding natural (i.e.,~non-robust) and adversarial risk, and as such provide a unique metric for both training and testing networks that helps ensure robustness to probabilistic input perturbations.
+Secondly, we find that SRRs generalize well \textit{across different perturbation distributions}, meaning that it is not necessary to have knowledge of the precise test-time perturbation distribution.
+Finally, we show that practical safety properties encoded through bespoke loss functions can be tackled through SRRs, while standard training suffers from overfitting and instability.